Maple Syrup Monitoring Program and results

 Maple syrup labels must include a grade and colour class that meet various criteria under O. Reg.
 119/11.
 Labels on consumer containers of 125 millilitres or less do not require this information.

-Historically, samples were tested by the University of Guelph Agriculture and Food Laboratory for percent light transmission using a spectrophotometer.
+Prior to 2022, samples were routinely tested by the University of Guelph Agriculture and Food Laboratory for percent light transmission using a spectrophotometer.
 These values were then compared to the colour ranges described in Table 5 of O. Reg.
 119/11 to confirm whether the container was labelled with the correct colour class.

 Containers with an incorrect or missing grade or colour class on the label were considered non-compliant with O. Reg.
 119/11.
 The ministry followed up with the producers of these products accordingly.